davidly/PV/README.md

 PV is a Windows application that displays photos in many formats.
 It was designed for fast triage of both newly captured RAW files and edited JPG files ready for sharing.

+PV.EXE is built in github and available as an artifact under the most recent build under Actions, in a zip file.
+Otherwise, build it yourself.

 PV uses WIC for opening images and D2D for display.
 It was tested with files including 3fr, arw, bmp, cr2, cr3, dng, flac, gif, heic, hif, ico, jfif/jpeg/jpg, nef, orf, png, raf, rw2, tif/tiff.